prasad-madhale/imitation-learning/README.md

 **For more information why we choose this methodology over other algorithms read the report:** [GAIL to solve Discrete environments](https://github.com/prasadchelsea33/imitation-learning/blob/master/Report/PPO(Prasad%20Madhale).pdf)

-## Overview:
+## Overview of steps:
 1. **Run PPO algorithm** - run the PPO algorithm on an environment
     1. *Create Actor-Critic* architecture which represents the two policy networks
     2. *Code the PPO algorithm*
     3. *Train an agent using the PPO algorithm*
-2. **Sample trajectories** - Sample some trajectories which represents the Expert Policy which we later use to train our agent which uses Imitation learning
+2. **Sample trajectories** - Sample some trajectories which represents the Expert Policy which we later use to train our agent for Imitation learning
     1. *Restore the agent policy network weights*
     2. *Sample some state and action using the expert policy*
     3. *Save the sampled states and actions into csv files*